jainr3/TableTennisTracker/README.md

   </a>
 </div>

 This project tracks a table tennis ball as it moves around during gameplay.
+While in professional table tennis, the ball may be hit at much faster speeds, this project aims to track the ball at lower speeds using a regular mobile device camera.
+Additionally, the performance is highly dependent on the lighting conditions and overall environment setup.

 <p align="right">[<a href="#top">Top</a>]</p>